 I have a lengthy phonecall with Peter again and it’s wonderful to get such rich detail of the man and the way he came about buying it.
 He recalls the conversation where Tim tells him about the bike at Galleria only 10 miles from his home, they go to look at it.
 He tells me it was raced at some point and needed restoring.
 Tim then set about restoring both bikes side by side with Peter’s taking priority as a paying customer.
 Peter received his bike back around 2010.
 Tim never got to finish his own one when he passed in February 2012.
 This puts Tim as the longest serving custodian of the bike from circa 1997 to 2014 when his wife moved it on some 17 years after he first bought it.
 In that time, it had never really turned a wheel.

 From the information so far, the bike was first registered for road use (according to online DVLA info) on November 1993.
 I had assumed when I bought the bike that it had been imported into the UK at that date.
 However having a race history and being a Dixons bike, it is possible it just hadn’t been registered for road use when it was initially brought in by Dixons.
 With it being registered in ‘93, there must have been an owner before Tim, making Tim the second owner and his wife the third owner.
-It then leaves for Valencia in 2015 where it must have been finished off, works included finishing off the rear brake master cylinder, fitting indicators, a new exhaust and painting the inside of the fairing uppers in black.
+It then gets sold and leaves for Valencia in 2015 where it must have been finished off, works included finishing off the rear brake master cylinder, fitting indicators, a new exhaust and painting the inside of the fairing uppers in black.

-it must have arrived back to the UK in 2018 where it has the only MOT on file, this would have been required by the DVLA to re-register the bike.
+It must have arrived back to the UK in 2018 where it has the only MOT on file, this would have been required by the DVLA to re-register the bike.
 The mileage is noted as 6,693 miles however this should read km’s and not miles and will need to be corrected at the next MOT.

 The bike is also on what is presumably it’s original plate.
 It is on a T plate which is 1978.
 Bizarrely the V5 has manufacture date stated as 1979 which would have put it on a V plate, I can only surmise that on re-import the wrong date was put on the dating certificate which DVLA would have required at the time, however it appears to have reassigned to it it’s original plate.